Buried Pipeline Modeling in PASS/START-PROF

 where

-Fig. 11.
-Dependence of soil resistance to longitudinal displacement

-Tangent soil resistance factor can be found as:

 Fig. 12.
+Soil resistance to longitudinal displacement

+Tangent soil resistance factor is:

+Fig. 13.
 Elastic-plastic and rigid-plastic soil models

 Generalized tangent soil resistance factor cx0 values, kgf/m³